SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 If the request was approved, the message will append the following:

 > @[requesting user name] has been added to the [permission group] group.

+### Add User To [group name]
+The previous command is for add a user to a permission group if he/she has already requested it.
+However, chat members will want to add users without needing a request from the recipient.

+The command syntax is:

+    add [user id] to [group name]

+Group name is the name of any permission group, so "reviewers" or "bot owner".
+You can't add a user to public.

+When a user is successfully added to a group using this command, the following message will be said as a reply to the command:

+> I've added @(user) to the [group name] group.

+If the user running the command is not in the permission group specified, the bot responds with

+> You need to be in the [group name] group in order to add people to it.

+If the target user is already in the mentioned group

+> (username) is already in the [group name] group.

+If the user cannot be added to the group because of restrictions

+> I can't add (username) to the [group name] because (restriction message).

+### Remove User From [group name]
+This is the mirror of the `Add user to` command.

+    remove [user id] from [group name]

+Use the opposite logic as the last command.

 ## Permission system